Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Dynamics on state space

-and expanding $\Theta({\bf x})$ around ${\bf a}$, quadratic terms can be neglected for small $\sigma$, since $r_{{\bf a},\sigma}$ is appreciable only near ${\bf x}={\bf a}$.
-Thus (\ref{phii}) captures the general form of a sufficiently narrow packet.
-The parameter $\sigma$ reflects the resolution of position-measuring devices, and $M^{\sigma}_{3,3}$ may be defined as the set of wave packets with spread $\le\sigma$ and fixed expectation value of position.
-For such packets, the constrained dynamics reduces to Newtonian motion, consistent with the Ehrenfest theorem.
-For concreteness we begin with Gaussian representatives, setting $r_{{\bf a},\sigma}=g_{{\bf a},\sigma}$ in the definition of $M^{\sigma}_{3,3}$; we later extend the construction to equivalence classes of arbitrary localized states.

-It is possible to demonstrate the role played by the constraint to $M^{\sigma}_{3,3}$ directly from the Schr\"odinger equation.
+Using the Gaussian representative \(r_{{\bf a},\sigma}=g_{{\bf a},\sigma}\) until equivalence classes of states are introduced, one can demonstrate directly from the Schr\"odinger equation the role played by the constraint to $M^{\sigma}_{3,3}$.
 As shown in \cite{KryukovNew}, the Schr\"odinger velocity of a state $\varphi \in M^{\sigma}_{3,3}$ decomposes into three orthogonal parts: two tangent to $M^{\sigma}_{3,3}$, corresponding to the classical velocity and acceleration, and one normal to the manifold that describes wave-packet spreading.
-Their squared norms add to
+The squared norms of these components add up to

 where ${\bf v}$ is the classical velocity and ${\bf w}=-\nabla V/m$ the classical acceleration.
 Constraining the motion to $M^{\sigma}_{3,3}$ suppresses the normal (spreading) component of

 reducing commutators to Poisson brackets and yielding Newtonian dynamics \cite{KryukovNew}.